Renovating a home is a big step for some people to take, with lots of different things to consider before a project is undertaken.

 One aspect of budgeting you’ll doubtless be exploiting is work you can do yourself.
 Why pay an experienced tradesman to come in and do a job that you can cover yourself?
 The modern age has allowed the delivery of expert tutorials directly to our computer, making every amateur DIY fan something of an expert.
 A quick visit to YouTube, for instance, will reveal videos on almost any subject around the home renovation.
 Read up on the job you’re going to do and see if it is something you can do yourself.
 It might even be that you can undertake prep work before getting a tradesman in, saving on time that would have ended up paying for.

 Whilst the digital age delivers information and tutorials directly into your home, always be aware that you may need to consult specialist engineers or take external advice when approaching your DIY job.
 Remember, none of the videos understands your home, your specific job or the complications you might face.
-By all means, view the tutorials and get an idea of the job, but if in any doubt consult a specialist.
+By all means, watch the tutorials and get an idea of the job, but if in any doubt consult a specialist, especially for bigger jobs, such as swimming pool restoration..
 That might not be a tradesman either; you may need to consult a planning department at your local authority, or perhaps a structural engineer.

 Any renovation job you undertake is going to be at a cost to you but is going to provide great pride around the home.
 Therefore, when it is finished, it’s vital you consider any aftercare you might need.
 Insurance is often ignored following a renovation, with many different aspects of a renovation needing consideration.
 Anything that has seriously increased the value of your home will need to be revealed to your existing insurers to ensure it is covered as a prerequisite.
 Remember, new kitchens and bathroom furniture are covered by contents insurance and should be declared if the value has significantly increased.
 If you’re unsure, speak to your insurers.